DeividasTerechovas/Windows-FlareVM-SetUp/README.md

 WinDefend

-Restart back into normal mode.
+Restart back to normal mode.

+This method leaves Defender in a loading loop, preventing activation.

-4. Taking a Baseline Snapshot
+# 6. Creating a Baseline Snapshot

-Take a screenshot and save it as Baseline Backup.
+Take a screenshot and save it as BASELINE_BACKUP for reference if anything goes wrong.

-This serves as a restore point in case of errors.

-5. Installing Flare-VM
+# 7. Installing Flare-VM

+Download Flare-VM installer:

-Download Flare-VM from Mandiant's GitHub.
+Go to Flare-VM GitHub.

-Right-click installer.ps1, choose Save link as, and save it in a folder named Flare on the Desktop.
+Right-click installer.ps1, save it to a Flare folder on the desktop.

-Open the Flare folder, go to File > Open Windows PowerShell as Administrator.
+Open the Flare folder, then File > Open Windows PowerShell as Administrator.

-Before running the script, execute:
+Run the following:

 Unblock-File .\install.ps1
 Set-ExecutionPolicy Unrestricted -Force

-Run the installer:

 .\install.ps1

+# 8. Post-Installation Steps

-Switch network back to HOST-ONLY after installation.
+Swap network from NAT back to HOST-only.

-6. Flare-VM Installation GUI

-You can choose Install All Files or customize the installation.

-Once installation begins, it may take time.
-Grab some lunch and tea!
+Choose which Flare-VM tools to install (or select all).

+Let the installation run (take a break, grab some tea!).

 Why This Matters

+Sets up a fully optimized malware analysis VM.

-Provides hands-on experience with a malware analysis VM setup.
+Provides hands-on experience with security tools.

-Teaches how to configure a secure analysis environment.

-Disables unnecessary security features that may interfere with forensic tasks.

-Enables script execution for automated tool installations.
+Prepares an environment for reverse engineering and threat research.

 Screenshots & References

-Baseline System Image (before installing Flare-VM).

-Flare-VM Installer running in PowerShell.

-Final installation completed screen.

-Additional Resources

-Flare-VM GitHub Repo

-Microsoft Documentation on Disabling Windows Defender

-VirtualBox Guest Additions Guide

-This guide ensures a complete and functional setup of Flare-VM for malware analysis and security research.
+Coming Soon: Baseline and Installation Screenshots.